JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 ## JATOS configuration

-Have a look at [_Configure JATOS on a server_](http://localhost:3000/Configure-JATOS-on-a-Server.html).
+Have a look at [_Configure JATOS on a server_](/Configure-JATOS-on-a-Server.html).

 Change the image version in the _compose.yaml_ to the one you need (e.g. the latest one).

+Always change the admin's password after first installation: Go to [https://localhost/jatos/user/admin](https://localhost/jatos/user/admin) and and press button _Change Password_.

 ### Debugging and logging